katerinasmyrli/katerinasmyrli.github.io/_projects/2_project.md

     </div>
 </div>

 The performance of the sensor is evaluated through a series of controlled experiments using a dedicated test rig.
 These experiments include contact initiation and release, as well as slip detection under varying loads and surface materials.
-The results demonstrate that the device can reliably detect contact and slip events, while also exhibiting sensitivity to material-dependent interaction characteristics :contentReference[oaicite:0]{index=0}.
+The results demonstrate that the device can reliably detect contact and slip events, while also exhibiting sensitivity to material-dependent characteristics.

 Overall, this work presents a compact and effective tactile sensing solution for robotic applications, highlighting the potential of multimodal sensing in improving manipulation performance and interaction awareness.